 Instant Pay Cards are available in urgent cases where you require funds immediately due to an error.
 Speak with your Business Officer/MSO for more information.

 Effective October 1, 2018, campus employees are eligible to receive Pay Cards.
 For represented employees, opportunity to use Pay Cards is subject to collective bargaining.
 Please check below for updates on the status of eligibility for represented employees.

-Eligible Represented Employees as of November 2, 2018:
+Eligible represented Employees as of January 22, 2019: